aaronhu922/WeatherService/README.md

 ## TODO:
 * Init all the county code into cache.
 It can get the code from cache, no need to query from remote every time.
+It can avoid the attacks with invalid names.
 ```
 {
 "江苏南京江宁":"101190104"